— Hide menu

 PHILIP MOREHEAD is Head of Music Staff of the Lyric Opera of Chicago and the Ryan Opera Center.
 His previous positions at Lyric have included Music Administrator, Chorus Master and Assistant Conductor.
 In recent years Mr. Morehead has been cover conductor at Lyric Opera for Die Meistersinger, Jenůfa, Der fliegende Holländer, Sweeney Todd, Billy Budd and many others.
 He conducted regular season performances of Die Fledermaus, Un ballo in maschera and The Mikado and the premiere production of Anthony Davis’s Amistad and student performances of La Traviata, The Cunning Little Vixen, Carmen, Die Zauberflöte and Pagliacci.
 In addition to repertoire coaching and work in preparation of Lyric Opera and Ryan Opera Center productions, he conducted performances of Rossini’s La Cenerentola for the Center.
 In the summer of 2008 he conducted Il barbiere di Siviglia for the Lyrique-en-Mer Festival on Belle-Ile, France, and returned to the Festival the summer of 2011 to conduct L’elisir d’amore.
 During the 2010-11 season Mr. Morehead conducted performances of Un ballo in maschera (with Sondra Radvanovsky, Frank Lopardo, and Mark Delavan), The Mikado (with James Morris, Stephanie Blythe, Neal Davies, Andriana Chuchman, and Andrew Shore), and Carmen (with Katharine Goeldner and Richard Cox).
 He is a member of the board of the Conductors’ Guild and a member of the selection panel for the Solti Foundation U.S. awards.

 When not engaged in his Lyric Opera duties Mr. Morehead is a conductor, coach, pianist, and harpsichordist.
 His conducting work has included Boulez’ Improvisations sur Malarmé for the Contemporary Chamber Players at The University of Chicago and Gounod’s Faust at Illinois State University.
 He is a founding member of CUBE, a Chicago-based chamber ensemble specializing in the performance of new music.
 With the CUBE ensemble he has performed as pianist in a wide variety of repertoire and has conducted the ensemble in world premieres of William Ferris An Eden Garden, Sebastian Huydts Three Serious Songs, Russ Grazier Leaving, Arriving, and other works.
-Mr. Morehead has given vocal masterclasses in conjunction with Elgin Opera and will be a member of the faculty of the Bel Canto Institute in Florence, Italy in summer of 2013.
+Mr. Morehead has given vocal masterclasses in conjunction with Elgin Opera and was a member of the faculty of the Bel Canto Institute in Florence, Italy in summer of 2013.

 From 1981 to 1985 Mr. Morehead worked regularly with Tulsa Opera in Tulsa, Oklahoma.
 In Spring of 1983 he conducted student performances of Puccini’s Madame Butterfly, and in 1984 he conducted the Tulsa Opera Spring production of Gilbert & Sullivan’s Pirates of Penzance, directed by David Gately and starring Karen Hunt and James Billings.